Professional Advisor Referrals Initiate Trust and Real Estate Charitable Gifts

 The donor is doing estate planning and working on simplifying things for the next generation.
 The income stream that the CRUT will create is part of the strategy, and usually, it is the tax avoidance combined with that income that drives the decision for a donor to consider a CRUT as a charitable gift.

 The charitable gift designation is an essential part of the CRUT equation.

-The second CRUT that I am working on is even more financially beneficial to the clients because their rental properties are in California.
+The second CRUT that I am working on is even more financially beneficial because their rental properties are in California.